percepio/Tracealyzer-STM32CubeIDE-SWO/README.md

  There seem to be two main reasons for missed events when using this approach:

- 1. **Too high SWO frequency:** 7-9 MHz seems reliable, but in our experiments STM32CubeIDE selected 12 MHz by default (core clock divided by 10) which resulted in occational missed events also at lower event rate.
+ 1. **Too high SWO frequency:** 7-9 MHz seems reliable, but in our experiments STM32CubeIDE selected 12 MHz by default (core clock divided by 10) which resulted in occasional missed events also at lower event rate.
 It is recommended to select "Limit SWO frequency" and specify a lower value, for example 8 MHz.

- 2. **Too high host-side system load:** Depending on the performance and load on your host computer, it seems there can be occational overflows in the (pretty small) SWO buffer in the STLINK GDB server.
+ 2. **Too high host-side system load:** Depending on the performance and load on your host computer, it seems there can be occasional overflows in the (pretty small) SWO buffer in the STLINK GDB server.
 For example, if using live visualization combined with high data rate, on a somewhat slow computer.

- If you see a small number of occational Missed Events, i.e. increments of 1 (or a few), while the data rate is low (say, below 250 KB/s), it is probably a transmission error due to using too high SWO frequency.
+ If you see a small number of sporadic Missed Events, i.e. increments of 1 (or a few), while the data rate is low (say, below 250 KB/s), it is probably a transmission error due to using too high SWO frequency.
 This is especially likely if using an SWO frequency is high, above 8 MHz.
- In that case, try reducing the SWO frequency in steps of 500 Khz until no Missed Events occur.
+ In that case, try reducing the SWO frequency in steps of 500 KHz until no Missed Events occur.
  You find this setting in your STM32CubeIDE Debug Configuration on the "Debugger" page ("Limit SWO clock").

  If you see larger increments in the Missed Events, where the counter suddenly jumps by tens or